 Shape the hedge so that it tapers from top to bottom.
 The hedge should be narrowest at its top, to allow sunlight to reach the bottom.
 If the hedge is wider at the top, or even the same width as the base, sunlight will be blocked from the lower parts, and leaves will die, leaving unsightly barren branches.

-Boxwoods have a very slow growth rate – less than 12 inches per year.
+You may be wondering how fast do boxwood grow?
+Large boxwood plants have a very slow growth rate.
+Boxwoods grow less than 12 inches per year.
 Plant this foundational hedge somewhere it can stay put.
 The shallow root system of these evergreen shrubs make them a great choice for planting under trees.